yashjugade-tamu/csce606_swe_mid_sem_proj1/docs/pairing_log.md

   1 Offer, and 1 Rejected application, plus an all-zero empty state.
 - Confirmed the full project suite passes with 59 examples and 100% statement coverage.

+## Session 7 — 2026-09-21

+Driver: Yash Jugade

+Navigator: Varsha Goalla

+Work completed:

+- Implemented User Story 8's delete-application behavior for the `US8` branch.
+- Added `ApplicationManager#delete_application` to remove a matching application by ID while raising `JobTrack::ValidationError` for unknown or malformed IDs.
+- Connected the Delete Application menu option to the manager and added success output for a deleted record.
+- Added manager tests for successful deletion, numeric-string IDs, and preserving other applications when an invalid ID is rejected.
+- Updated the CLI spec to seed an application before deleting it and verified the delete flow behaves correctly in the menu interface.

+Notes:

+- Followed the same pattern as update status: validate the ID, find the matching object, and raise a consistent `ValidationError` when the ID does not exist.
+- Kept the delete operation atomic by removing only the selected application and leaving every other application untouched.
+- Validated deletion through the manager and CLI flows, then confirmed the focused RSpec run passes with 47 examples and 0 failures.